katherinezapatall/kafka-elk-project/README.md

 3. Depending on the machine capacity, it will takes a while until everything is up and running.
 4. Verification:
     - Verify that all containers are running: run the command docker ps.
-The output will be as in the image 2.
+The output will be as in the [Figure 2](images/containers.png).
         - Get IDs of currently active brokers:

            ```
             docker exec -it zookeeper /bin/zookeeper-shell localhost:2181
             ls /brokers/ids
             ```
         - The output will be:

             ```
             Connecting to localhost:2181